f1shyondrugs/advanced-twitch-bot/readme.md

 # ADVANCED PYTHON TWITCH BOT

+This is a twitch bot by Das_F1sHy312 (me). i am developing this every stream, so tune in! (https://twitch.tv/f1shy312)

 ## SETUP
 just change your bots oauth token in the Credentials.txt and in the main.py change your webhook urls, twitch links and admins.